 - All standards in Section 1.A. and 1.C.-1.N.; 1.B.
-Governance is optional unless the organization is also seeking accreditation for a Continuing Care Retirement Community. - Standards in Section 2.C., as applicable. - All standards in Section 2.F. if the program delivers services using information and communication technologies. - All standards in this Section 3.A.
+Governance is optional unless the organization is also seeking accreditation for a Continuing Care Retirement Community. - All standards in Section 2.A. - Standards in Section 2.C., as applicable.

-3.A.
-1. If the adult day services program is colocated in an organization housing other services, the adult day services program will have during its operational hours separate designated space.
+- All standards in Section 2.F. if the program delivers services using information and communication technologies. - All standards in this Section 3.A. - If the adult day services program is colocated in an organization housing other services, the adult day services program will have during its operational hours separate designated space.